shibedrill/oxidefetch/README.md

 - GPU
 - Memory

+### Installation
+Download a binary for your platform, and place it in your PATH.
+Currently, only Windows (x86) and Linux (x86) have binaries available.
+If you want a binary for another platform, you will have to follow the instructions to build from source.

 ### Dependencies
 #### Build/Install
 To build Oxidefetch, you need Cargo.
 You can use Cargo to automatically build and install it like so: